-AAO-HNS SUMMARY OF THE PROPOSED HOSPITAL OUTPATIENT PROSPECTIVE PAYMENT SYSTEM (OPPS) AND AMBULATORY SURGICAL CENTER (ASC) PAYMENT SYSTEMS FOR CY 2014
+AAO-HNS SUMMARY OF THE FINAL HOSPITAL OUTPATIENT PROSPECTIVE PAYMENT SYSTEM (OPPS) FOR CY 2014

-On July 8th the Centers for Medicare and Medicaid Services (CMS) released its proposed rule for Medicare's hospital outpatient prospective payment system (OPPS) and ambulatory surgical center (ASC) payment system.
-The Academy will submit comments to CMS on the OPPS/ASC proposed rule by the September 6, 2013 deadline.
+On November 27, the Centers for Medicare & Medicaid Services (CMS) released its final rule for Medicare's hospital outpatient prospective payment system (OPPS) and ambulatory surgical center (ASC) payment system.
+The Academy will submit comments to CMS on the OPPS/ASC final rule by the January 27, 2014 deadline.